Hcappers/GNSS/Lofton.md

 Found out how to resize the individual canvases to place them in a position that makes sense with page we are trying to replicate from the customer.

 Struggling to get all canvases to be visible since after a certain point they are not visible.

+## Sprint 3

+### 10/22/2024

+Realized the original way I was trying to create the boxes was really bad and not the way I needed to go about it.
+I created a new branch that would only use a single canvas and draw everything on that canvas.
+Was able to recreate all of the original boxes I needed as well as adding text.

+I did everything manually so I started to reformat everything in a way that would be easier to add more boxes or other features in the future.